 You can also channel your savings to other insurance plans including long term care insurance, dental insurance, and others.

 Retirement planning checklist

-Long term care.
-A good place to start is to identify a long term care insurance that fits you.
-Otherwise, you will be forced to save diligently towards this course.
+A good place to start is to identify a long-term care insurance that fits you.
+Otherwise, you will be forced to save diligently for this course.

 We hope that this retirement planning guide will help you settle down well in your sunset years.
 It pays to work with experts.
 Consider working with a team including a financial and/or tax advisor, health professional, and an estate agent.
 This way, you will not be gambling with your future.